zero-one-group/geni/docs/design_goals.md

        :coord {:Lattitude -37.7996, :Longtitude 144.9984}}}})
 ```

 This also works the other way.
-The RDD `.mapToPair` method requires a function that spits out a `scala.Tuple2` to type check.
+For example, the RDD `.mapToPair` method requires a function that spits out a `scala.Tuple2` to type check.
 Geni's `rdd/map-to-pair` expects a function that returns a vector of length two instead, does the coercion to `scala.Tuple2` in the background, and throws an error should the coercion fail.

 ```clojure
 ;; We can write the following: